What's Happening in Academic Advising?

 Here are some helpful resources for new and current students:

-The Office of Academic Advising is in the midst of putting the final touches on our First Year Introduction and Transfer Day events.
-We are excited to meet our new students, and are looking forward to providing them with a comprehensive overview of their first semester at Wheelock.
+The Office of Academic Advising is excited to meet our new students, and are looking forward to providing them with a comprehensive overview of their first semester at Wheelock.
 Whether a student is brand new to Wheelock, unsure of what major to pursue, or just wants to check in with an advisor about degree progress, our office is here to help!

 Take a look at some of the past advising programs and meetings students participated in during the Spring Semester!

 Wildcats Get R.E.A.L.
 About Majors: This month-long program is comprised of three different events—a self reflection workshop, a major exploration conference, and a major exploration fair.
 The purpose of this comprehensive program is to help students begin or continue to explore Wheelock's academic opportunities.
 Furthermore, this program is designed to help students further explore their skills, values, and interests, while they learn about resources that can enhance their academic and co-curricular paths.